Generate Blog Heading Anchors in React-Markdown

 Here we are targeting the h3

-headings in the markdown and looping through the returned node arrays.
-The for loop will look for anything inside the title that isn't a normal string, such as a code
+method.
+The flatMap will look for anything inside the title that isn't a normal string, such as a code

 object.